Our Blog RSS

 GOOD TO KNOW

 Heads up, adventurers!
-Many roads will take a nap for the Culture Night events.
-If you're driving, peek at our festival road map and see where you can park that ride:
+Many roads will be closed off within the city limits for the Culture Night events, from early in the morning until late.
+If you're driving, peek at our festival road map and see where you can park to avoid getting stuck if you´re planning an outing that day: